JessikaFreire/5-projetos-em-5-dias-react/rpg/README.md

 # Characters
-Aubrey: Left Arrow, Up Arrow, Right Arrow and Down Arrow.
+Aubrey: Arrows\
-Beca: A, W, D and S.
+Beca: A, W, D and S\
-Chloe: F, T, H and G.
+Chloe: F, T, H and G\
-Emily: J, I, L and K.
+Emily: J, I, L and K\
-Stacie: 1, 5, 3 and 2.
+Stacie: 1, 5, 3 and 2

 # Getting Started with Create React App